stariikan/Agent-MK-UI/README.md

 The goal is to make a local model behave more like a **software-engineering agent** than a simple chatbot.

-## Contributions

-Contributions, bug reports, experiments, and ideas are welcome.
+## Bug reports, experiments, and ideas are welcome.

-Because the project is still evolving, architectural changes should prioritize:

-* preserving the local-first design
-* keeping workspace operations safe
-* avoiding unnecessary coupling
-* maintaining compatibility between the C# UI and Python runtime
-* keeping the agent runtime modular